alexanderkozlenko/json-rpc/CONTRIBUTING.md

 ## Creating Issues

 - Address only one objective per issue
-- Specify a clear and concise rationale for the requested feature
-- Specify a clear and concise description of the discovered bug
-- Provide additional information for a bug report (environment, versions, stack traces, example code)
+- Use fenced code blocks and syntax highlighting, if applicable

-## Submitting Pull Requests
+## Creating Pull Requests

 - Address only one objective per pull request
-- Specify a clear and concise rationale for the introduced changes
+- Use fenced code blocks and syntax highlighting, if applicable
 - Use the present tense for a pull request title and commit messages

 ## Coding Style